CaduceusInc/waleopakunle.com/_posts/2020-05-23-lumos-maxima.md

   - [AI Ethics in China](https://www.nesta.org.uk/report/chinas-approach-to-ai-ethics/){:target="_blank"}
   > "...
 It is therefore surprising that the western misconception that China lacks debate around AI ethics seems to prevail, when in fact: i) existing Chinese AI principles largely align with global ones; ii) Chinese discussions enjoy unprecedented government support; and iii) the country is already investigating the technical and social implementation of these principles by exploring how they interact with its distinct cultural heritage.
-  > In this essay I explore AI ethics in China through the lens of some of the key topics discussed in depth in the other essays on this collection – education, healthcare, smart cities and social credit systems – to consider which, if any, ethical issues are unique to China and which should be seen as global concerns."
+  > In this essay I explore AI ethics in China through the lens of some of the key topics discussed in depth in the other essays on this collection – education, healthcare, smart cities and social credit systems – to consider which, if any, ethical issues are unique to China and which should be seen as global concerns." - Danit Gal, *Technology advisor to the UN Secretary General’s High-level Panel on Digital Cooperation and associate fellow at the Leverhulme Centre for the Future of Intelligence at the University*

   - [Microsoft responsible machine learning capabilities build trust in AI systems, developers say](https://blogs.microsoft.com/ai/azure-responsible-machine-learning/?utm_source=msr-social).
 Read this article by John Roach to find out what the industry, particularly Micrsosft, is doing regarding ethical AI and model interpretability.
 Going further in the rabbit hole, I discovered they now have modules that cater for interpretability which I didn't notice when I was using the service last year.
 You can check that out in the official [Azure Machine Learning docs](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-machine-learning-interpretability-aml){:target="_blank"}.
   For an example of how to use this, checkout [this repo](https://github.com/Azure/MachineLearningNotebooks/tree/master/how-to-use-azureml/explain-model?ocid=AID2463683&wt.mc_id=ai-c9-sejuare){:target="_blank"}.